Program

 Each day of the meeting, there will be three sessions, morning talks, mid-day training, and afternoon talks, with breaks and lunch in between.
 CoFest is largely a free-form event that will be organized on the spot.

-Training events will consist of five parallel tracks, each session being 2.5 hours long.
+Training events will consist of five parallel tracks, each session being 2.5 hours long (with a 20 minute tea break after 1h30m).
 More details for each of the trainings will be provided as we approach the conference.

 Below you can see the program schedule at a glance while the list of talks and accompanying abstracts are available in this document.